kdroukman/o11y-lambda-lab/README.md

 Select APM from the Main Menu and then select your APM Environment.
 Your APM environment should be in the format `$(hostname)-lambda-lab` where the hostname value is a four letter name of your lab host.
 (Check it by looking at your command prompt, or by running `echo $(hostname)`)

+*Note: it may take a few minutes for you traces to appear in Splunk APM.
+Try hitting refresh on your browser until you find your environement name in the list of Envrionments*

 ![image](https://user-images.githubusercontent.com/5187861/218997315-e3e5f6e1-fd7f-4267-8113-79ca748b9d77.png)

 You should see your lambda function and Kinesis service show up in the map.